-An investor may, through his relationship with any one individual participating bank under the System, invest a maximum of BD200,000 in securities (i.e. BD200,000 per investor/per individual participating bank, made up of BD100,000 by way of the investor's own initial margin and BD100,000 by way of financing from the relevant participating bank to that investor).
+An investor may, through his relationship with any participating bank under the System, invest in securities made up by way of the investor's own initial margin and by way of financing from the relevant participating bank to that investor.

-An investor may, through approaching more than one bank under the System, invest a maximum of BD500,000 in securities (i.e. BD500,000 per investor/from all participating banks, made up of BD250,000 by way of the investor's own initial margin with all participating banks and BD250,000 by way of total financing from all participating banks to that investor.

-The amount of the margin facility made to an investor under the System shall be included as an exposure to that customer, and contribute towards the large exposures limit and the consumer finance limit for that person.

-The total amount of financing granted by an individual participating bank to all investors under the System shall not, at any time exceed 15% of that participating bank's capital base, such percentage to be reviewed by the CBB at its discretion from time to time.

-In relation to the aggregate limit under Paragraph 7.2.2 above, the Central Bank will require participating banks to inform the Credit Risk Bureau of all facility limits approved to investors under the System from time to time.
+- Such financing referred to in Paragraph BC-7.2.1 is subject to the limit on margin percentage given in Paragraph BC-7.2.10. - BC-7.2.3 The amount of the margin facility made to an investor under the System shall be included as an exposure to that customer, and contribute towards the large exposures limit and the consumer finance limit for that person. - The total amount of financing granted by an individual participating bank to all investors under the System shall not, at any time exceed 15% of that participating bank's capital base, such percentage to be reviewed by the CBB at its discretion from time to time. - The CBB will require participating banks to inform the Credit Risk Bureau ('CRB') of all facility limits approved to investors under the System from time to time.
 Participating banks must check with the CRB on the amount of facility limits outstanding under the System at any time to a particular investor.

-Brokers

-Only those brokers approved by the BSE will be permitted to act as brokers for the System.
-Generally, brokers will only be approved if they (a) hold a "Class A" license from the BSE, and (b) meet the requirements set for the System from time to time by the BSE and the CBB.
+SRO Members

+Only licensed SRO members who meet the requirements to participate in the System and are authorised as such by the licensed exhange and the CBB will be permitted to act as brokers for the System.